 Even the drive to the reserve got more pleasant thanks to Prop.
 84 funds.
 The hilly, four-mile-long dirt road got re-graded, compacted, and graveled to prevent erosion and improve traction on the heavy clay soils.

-Construction on the project began during summer 2014 and lasted for three years.
+Construction on the project began during summer 2014 and lasted for two years.
 While the constant grind of construction and upheaval were inconvenient, the completed reserve is now a showcase for what a targeted investment in the NRS can achieve.

 The reserve is now a magnet for classes such as the NRS’s California Ecology and Conservation program, which starts and ends its 50-day circuit of NRS reserves at Blue Oak, to meetings of groups such as UC firefighters, to GIS and drone-research training courses for ecology and conservation professionals from around the world.